 Rottendorf Award 2022 for Hannes Wader

-With its decision, the Rottendorf Committee in the Westphalian Homeland Association honors “the courageous, uncompromising and unprejudiced treatment of Low German” in the songwriter’s work.
+awarded.
+With the prize, the Rottendorf Committee in the Westphalian Homeland Association as well as the Rottendorf Foundation honor “the courageous, uncompromising and unprejudiced treatment of Low German” in the songwriter’s work.

 With his LP “Plattdeutsche Lieder” (1974), Hannes Wader made a decisive contribution to freeing Low German from its ancestral “Heimat milieu” and making it socially acceptable in new circles.
 Also in his autobiography “Trotz alledem.
 Mein Leben” (2019), Wader sets up a personal monument to Low German, the colloquial language of his parental home.